A horticultural hub known as Puerto Rico’s Garden.

 Nature and Culture

 Aibonito shares one of Puerto Rico’s most breathtaking natural attractions with neighboring Barranquitas.
 The Cañón de San Cristóbal, a magnificent 5.6-mile (nine-kilometer) canyon, is home to more than 749 species of plants and wildlife.
 The formation features natural pools and stunning waterfalls, including Salto La Vaca, which, at 300 feet (91 meters), is the highest waterfall on the Island.
 Para La Naturaleza, a nonprofit organization dedicated to preserving and protecting Puerto Rico’s natural wonders, oversees the site and offers informative tours.
 Explorers in search of a more adventurous experience can book hiking and rappelling excursions with private operators like Go Hiking PR.

 History buffs enjoy several sites of interest throughout the 31-square-mile (81-square-kilometer) municipality.
 Casa Museo Federico Degetau, which was once the home of the prominent Puerto Rican politician, now serves as a museum and cultural center.
 The Antigua Tabacalera, a former tobacco factory originally constructed in 1830, has been converted into a community center.
 Two structures – the hospital and the convalescence building – remain from the Spanish military occupation; built in 1887, they were later used as a school and offer a glimpse into the past.

 Reservations are in high demand for the bi-weekly Mana Gastronomic Experience at local farm Finca El Llano, but if you can snag one you’re in for a treat.
-Every other Saturday, a different acclaimed chef creates a six-course dinner on site, incorporating the farm’s tomatoes, peppers, microgreens, and other bounty into sumptuous, satisfying dishes.
+Every other Saturday, a different acclaimed chef creates a six-course dinner on-site, incorporating the farm’s tomatoes, peppers, microgreens, and other bounties into sumptuous, satisfying dishes.